sapience/xrpl-go/docs/docs/packages/rpc.md

 The `rpc` package provides the RPC client for interacting with the XRPL network via its RPC API.
 This client handles the communication with XRPL nodes, allowing you to:

-- Send requests to query the ledger state
+- Send requests to query the ledger state.
-- Submit transactions to the network
+- Submit transactions to the network.
-- Receive responses and handle errors
+- Receive responses and handle errors.
-- Manage the connections configuration
+- Manage the connections configuration.

 ## Client

-The `rpc` package provides a `Client` type which and communication with XRPL nodes.
+The `rpc` package provides a `Client` type of communication with XRPL nodes.
 This client is configurable and let the user submit transactions and make queries.

 In order to create a new `Client`, you can use the `NewClient` function: